Linda's Lunacy

 Now…. to answer the question that I get asked about a hundred times a day……….What’s For Dinner?

-Saturday – quick & easy- Pizza from the deli, my sons request
+Saturday – quick & easy- Subs

-Tuesday – pizza/pasta – Pizza and salad
+Tuesday – pizza/pasta – Pizza, salad

 For more ideas, visit Menu Plan Monday